 Once you’ve downloaded my free Layered Christmas Angel from my Freebie Vault (or the Maker Fest workshop page), unzip the download folder and upload the SVG format version of the file to Design Space.
-If you’re new to Cricut and need help with uploading, click HERE to find detailed instructions.
+If you’re new to Cricut and need help uploading, click HERE to find detailed instructions.

 The design was saved in size perfect for using 8.5″x11″ paper.
-If you want to resize your project, it’s best to resize while the design is still grouped in order to keep all layers in the correct proportions.
+If you want to resize your project, it’s best to resize while the design is still grouped to keep all layers in the correct proportions.
 Sometimes when uploaded to the mobile Cricut app, the size changes.
-If that happens, you may resize it back to original (while still grouped) at 17.607″x11.097″.
+If that happens, you may resize it to original (while still grouped) at 17.607″x11.097″.

 Once uploaded and sized to your needs, you’re ready to Ungroup.
 Click Ungroup one time to ungroup the entire design.
 You’ll then want to ungroup the side pieces.